-While the CSEW provides a good picture of the overall trend in violent crime, police recorded crime is a better measure of higher-harm but less common types of violence, such as homicide , that the CSEW is not able to collect data on.
+While the CSEW provides a good picture of the overall trend in violent crime, police recorded crime is a better measure of higher-harm but less common types of violence, such as homicide 3, that the CSEW is not able to collect data on.

-The police recorded 736 homicides , in the latest year to March 2018, a 2% rise compared with the previous year (Table A4).
+The police recorded 719 homicides4 in the latest year to June 2018, an 8% rise compared with the previous year (Table A4).
 However, recent trends in homicide have been affected by the recording of incidents with multiple victims.
-Of the 736 homicides recorded in the year ending March 2018, there were 35 that related to the London and Manchester terror attacks.
-The 96 cases of manslaughter that occurred at Hillsborough in 1989 were recorded in the year ending March 2017.
-Excluding these exceptional events, there was a volume rise of 74 homicides (a 12% rise, up to a total of 701) (Figure 7).
+Of the 665 homicides recorded in the year ending June 2017, there were 35 that related to the London and Manchester terror attacks.
+Excluding these exceptional events, there was a volume rise of 89 homicides (a 14% rise, up to a total of 719) (Figure 7).

-A general upward trend seen over the last four years contrasts with the previously downward trend since the introduction of the National Crime Recording Standard (NCRS) in 2002.
-Despite this, the rate of homicide in the population remains very low, at 13 homicides per 1 million people.
+An upward trend seen over the last four years contrasts with the previously downward trend since the introduction of the National Crime Recording Standard (NCRS) in 2002.
+Despite this, the rate of homicide in the population remains very low, at 12 homicides per 1 million people.